SeneshFitzroy/spiritx_compilex_01/README.md

 If you want to disable the 2 factor authentication, you can switch off the authenticator.

-If you enable it, after clicking signin, you will be pop up a dialog box for asking OTP from authenticator app.
+If you enable it, after clicking signin, you will be pop up a dialog box asking the OTP from the authenticator app.

 <!-- Although, we can't provide real-time authenticator code for this, if you want to try out 2 factor authentication system without setting up your own, use
 ```bash